NicolasAbboud/NicolasAbboud/About_Me.md

 - 👋 Hello, I’m Nicolas Abboud.
 - 👀 I’m interested in Artificial Intelligence, Machine Learning, Philosophy, and Sociology.
-- 👨‍💻 I’m currently learning Programming.
+- 👨‍💻 I’m currently learning programming.

 <!---
 NicolasAbboud/NicolasAbboud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.